Do I need a visa?

 2. Visa-free entry for short stays: The “positive staters”

-Although German residency law generally requires a visa, so-called "positive state " nationals can enter Germany visa-free – but only for short stays of up to 90 days within a 180-day period and without gainful employment.
+Although German residency law generally requires a visa, so-called "positive state " nationals can enter Germany visa-free – however, only for short stays of up to 90 days within a 180-day period and without employment.
 This regulation is based on EU Regulation 2018/1806 , which contains a list of third countries whose nationals are exempt from the visa requirement.
 A current overview of the positively listed countries can be found on the website of the Federal Foreign Office .

 However, visa-free entry for nationals with a positive nationality does not allow them to take up employment or apply for a long-term residence permit in Germany.
 Therefore, those entering without a visa may travel for tourism or visit relatives, but may not work or pursue long-term employment.
 The only exceptions to these regulations are for so-called non-employment fictions (i.e., working without a visa) and in cases covered by Sections 39 et seq. of the Residence Ordinance (i.e., applying for a residence permit in Germany without a visa).